 Why is there an Opening Hours Regulation?

 The Opening Hours Regulation of Mecklenburg-Western Pomerania allows extended store opening hours beyond the Opening Hours Act (ÖffZG M-V).
-The regulation applies to selected locations and districts, such as spa and recreation resorts, UNESCO World Heritage cities, and officially recognized tourist destinations with high visitor traffic.
+This regulation applies to selected locations and districts, such as spa and recreation resorts, UNESCO World Heritage cities, and officially recognized tourist destinations with high visitor traffic.

 The new regulation will be published as soon as possible and will replace the expiring "Bäderverkaufsverordnung" (Resort Sales Regulation).
 It provides more flexibility for businesses in certain tourism regions of the state.
 As a result, these stores will be allowed to open on additional Sundays and public holidays starting March 15.